 Or is it?
 My scholarly interests are concerned with questions like this one, where old media becomes reborn or remediated in ways that reveal important power relations between writers, technology, and the political economies in which they work and live.
-This research emerges from two important turns in composition studies — the multimodal and the public — asking to what extent a writer’s relationship with media and materials reveal certain desires and capacities of publics and counterpublics.
+This research emerges from three important turns in composition studies — the multimodal, the public, and the (new) material — asking to what extent a writer’s relationship with media and materials reveal certain desires and capacities of publics and counterpublics.
 I’m particularly interested in histories of self-publishing and how those histories can be used to better understand our current, digital, neoliberal moment.

 Factsheet Five Archive Project. f5archive.org.
 This ongoing, multi-site project drafts a history of the influential “network zine,” Factsheet Five, which existed from 1982-1998.
 I see several potential projects developing from this work, both in terms of zine history and the historiographical methodologies that are equally archival and ethnographic.

 “From Riot Grrrl to Broken Pencil: A Brief History of Feminist Zine Design” for Feminist Design Rhetorics edited by Kristin Ravel, Rachael Sullivan, and Kristin Prins (chapter proposal accepted).
 This chapter traces the how design practices have positioned feminist zines from a primary concern for representation of women’s bodies to tactics for intersectional assemblage.

 “Making the Scene: The Rhetoric of DIY Composition” with Kristi Prins and Frank Farmer (revise and resubmit).
 This article presents a theory of DIY composition that builds from rhetoric and writing studies’ interest in making and maker culture.